joinpursuit/Pursuit-Core-Web/react/react_networking/README.md

 ## Objectives

-- Use axios to make network calls in a React app
 - Create components that pass the results of networks calls to children
 - Further understanding of the react lifecycle